oose/CRAFT-Katas/C++/DependencyInversion/README.md

 ## Task

 Refactor the code by inverting the abovementioned dependency: The UI shall depend upon the domain logic as we expect it to change more frequently.

+## Bonus

+Provide a possibility to add multiple UIs to the software.
+All UIs that currently registered shall receive the messages.